 My other hobby is photography which I have been doing for 52 years.
 I did freelance photography for a number of years but found everyone wanted the photos “yesterday” and “cheap” so I now shoot what I want when I want and it is much more fun.
-I have gone digital using a Nikon D70 camera and PhotoShop software.
+I use a Nikon D70 camera and PhotoShop software.

 At the moment my station consists of an Icom IC-756 Pro 3, Ameritron AL82, and a 3 element SteppIR Yagi.
 I am QRV on 160 – 6 meters so if you need a Virginia or Isle of Wight County QSO send an email and I will be glad to set up a schedule.

 My 1956 station - Hallicrafters S-76, Heath VFO &modified ARC-5, and folded dipole antenna for HF.
 Homebrew grounded grid converter and modified GE commercial "studio to station" transmitter, and 5 element home brew Yagi at 60 feet on 6 meter AM.
 What a thrill it was to work Africa on 6 meters AM.

 73, Ron W8RJL